bayquen/AggieAcres/README.md

 3. **Results Display**: The best housing options are displayed, ranked by suitability factors like price, location, and commute time.

 ## Get Involved
 Interested in contributing or learning more?
-Visit our GitHub page [here]([URL_to_GitHub_repo](https://github.com/bayquen/AggieAcres)!
+Visit our GitHub page [here](https://github.com/bayquen/AggieAcres)!

 ## Contact Us
-For more information, feel free to reach out via our mail.
+For more information, feel free to reach out via our email.

 We look forward to making your apartment hunting experience in Davis as seamless and efficient as possible!